RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/Docs/DATAANALYZER_GUIDE.md

   </p>

 ## Execution with two parameters
-This run is used to validate the SBFC news diffusion model.
+This run is used to validate the SBFC news dissemination model.
 It receives data from the output of the simulator's batch run and calculates the NRMSE.
 If the calculated value is less than 0.2, the model is considered valid, meaning it conforms to the reference model.
 The parameters to be entered are, in this order, the run parameter file and the simulation result file from the simulator's batch run.

 The execution will display an error if the files are incorrect, not in the specified order, or have been renamed.
 After execution, the analysis results are displayed, showing the simulation parameters, number of ticks, number of executions, the average number of agents in each state after $n$ executions, and the analysis results.
 An example can be seen in the following figure.